krbnite/krbnite.github.io/_in_progress/2019-03-29-Random-Forests-FTW.md

 * 2016: Wainberg et al: [Are Random Forests Truly the Best Classifiers?](http://www.jmlr.org/papers/volume17/15-374/15-374.pdf)
 * 2016: Mera et al: Comparison of a massive and diverse collection of ensembles and other classifiers for oil spill detection in sar satellite images
 * 2018: Couronne et al: [Random forest versus logistic regression: a large-scale benchmark experiment](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2264-5)
+* 2019: Barnard et al: [Cannot see the random forest for the decision trees: selecting predictive models for restoration ecology]
 * Undated: [Neural Networks vs. Random Forests – Does it always have to be Deep Learning](https://blog.frankfurt-school.de/wp-content/uploads/2018/10/Neural-Networks-vs-Random-Forests.pdf)